y00628/q-learning-grid-game/README.md

 - **Q-Learning**:
   - `Q`: Train the agent using Q-Learning.
-  - `T`: Test the agent's performance using a pre-trained Q-Learning model.
+  - `T`: Test the agent's performance using a pre-trained Q-Learning agent.

 - **SARSA**:
   - `S`: Train the agent using the SARSA algorithm.
-  - `D`: Test the agent's performance using a pre-trained SARSA model.
+  - `D`: Test the agent's performance using a pre-trained SARSA agent.

 - **Policy Iteration**:
   - `P`: Train the agent using Policy Iteration.